Five dead after JAL airliner crashes into quake aid plane at Tokyo airport | Business

 All 367 passengers and 12 crew were evacuated from the blazing airliner, but the fire was not extinguished until shortly after midnight, after burning for more than six hours, broadcaster TBS reported citing the fire department.
 "I was wondering what happened and then I felt the airplane tilted to the side at the runway and felt a big bump," said Satoshi Yamake, 59, a telecommunications company worker who was on board.
 "The flight attendants told us to stay calm and instructed us to get off the plane."

-At least 17 people on the passenger plane were injured, according to Japan's Fire and Disaster Management Agency, of whom four were taken to hospital.
-None of the injuries appeared to be life-threatening.
+Fourteen people on the passenger plane were injured, according to Japan Airlines, but none of the injuries appeared to be life-threatening.
 Transport Minister Tetsuo Saito confirmed that five of the Coast Guard aircraft's crew had died, while the 39-year-old captain of the plane escaped but was injured.

 A ministry official told a press briefing the JAL plane was attempting to land normally when it collided with the Coast Guard's Bombardier-built Dash-8 maritime patrol plane on the runway.
 There had been no reports of engine or other problems on the airliner before the landing, the official said.